zorlack/meatspace-designs/TurntableTractionDrive/README.md

 | Output Power | 0.75 KW (1 HP) |
 | Output Range | 0 - 360Hz |

+## Bill Of Materials

+I've tried to use off-the-shelf parts as much as possible in order to make this design accessible.

+A Complete Bill Of Materials is available here: [Bill Of Materials](BOM.md)

 ## Design

 Staples Players was looking for a way to add some automation and motion to its production of Disney's Descendants The Musical.
 I was interested in creating a solution which could be applied generically to any of the typical turntable configurations they use.